2. Some Common Steels

 |A major reason for this unwelcome anisotropy of behavior is that inclusions are crushed and elongated in the steels rolling direction.
 So we should avoid that.|

 |The logical way to do that is to avoid inclusions altogether

 100 % avoidance is costly, the next step is to avoid elongation of whatever is still in there.

 The pictures below show what can be done (by the company Ovako, one of the leaders in this business).

 |Multi Phase steel, also called complex phase steel, you guessed it, consist of hard islands of martensite, bainite, retained austenite, and God knows what else, dispersed in ductile ferrite.
 It belongs to the "Advanced High Strength Steel" family and marks the end of the banana - hard but not all that ductile.|

 |I won't go into this kind of steel because it is far more interesting to see how we can stop being bananas and make hard but super-ductile steel by finally making scientific steels.|

-the idea was not so much to make stainless
+idea was not so much to make stainless steel but steel

 Around the same time one Brearley in the U.K., while attempting to develop better steel for gun barrels, accidentally discovered that martensitic steels containing 13% Cr and 0.2% C did not only show less abrasive wear, but also did not rust.